Danakil Depression, Ethiopia

 Practical tips on visiting Danakil Depression

-Our agency was Ethiopia Tour and Travels.
-I had a reservation when I found out some negative reviews about the company (after committing myself to the group) but went ahead anyway despite my initial reservation.
+- Our agency was Ethiopia Tour and Travels.
+I had some reservation when I found out some negative reviews about the company (after committing myself to the group) but went ahead anyway despite my initial reservation.
 Glad to say that everything went well.
 A little chaotic at times and we’re not really sure who this ‘university professor’ guide is supposed to be, but we had plenty of food, plenty of water, and everyone was so friendly and helpful.